MariaBurz/manual_testing_portofolio/Final_Project/README.md

 A number of 5 total bugs were found, from which the priority is: 1 is high, 4 are medium and 1 is low

 Exit criteria was evaluated and passed

-The traceability matrix was generated and can be found here: Traceability_matrix.csv Test execution chart was generated, the final report shows.... -> describe the final report -> enter here test execution report/chart
+The traceability matrix was generated and can be found here: [Traceability_matrix]()

+Test execution chart was generated, the final report shows.... -> describe the final report -> enter here test execution report/chart